rubocode/frontier.nvim/doc/design/elements.md

 So, in a particular colorscheme, you supply some color definitions and often some links.

+### PROFILE

 The color definitions you supply, I have decided to call profiles.
-So, highlights correspond to a PROFILE (one or more highlight groups) and a set of LINKS (you can see these semantics captured directly in the code).
-You supply the profile (a partical specification for an aspect in the theme that you are working on) and the links do some legwork for you.
+A given set of highlights correspond to a PROFILE (one or more highlight groups) and a set of LINKS (you can see these semantics captured directly in the code).
+You supply the profile (a partical specification for an aspect in the theme that you are working on) and the links do the remaining legwork for you.
 You just have to set things up right once.

 When you want to support multiple themes, you need to be able to supply different colors and styling for each specific custom theme.